Overtime, Wage & Hour

-What Issues Does California Wage & Hour Law Cover?
+What Issues Does a California Wage Lawyer Deal With?

 Often it’s hard for employees to know if their rights have been violated without the guidance of an experienced attorney.
 When California employers violate wage and hour laws, and employees don’t know their rights they are not able to protect themselves and are most likely missing out on pay that they are entitled to.
 Some common wage and hour law violations in California include failure to pay the minimum wage, failure to pay overtime (for time worked over 40 hours) to employees, failure to provide meal and/or rest breaks, and misclassifying employees as independent contractors.

-If you believe you have been the victim of a California wage and hour law violation, contact a knowledgeable California employment law attorney at Davtyan Law Firm as soon as possible to discuss your rights.
+If you believe you have been the victim of a California wage and hour law violation, contact a knowledgeable California wage lawyer at Davtyan Law Firm as soon as possible to discuss your rights.

 Understanding California’s Wage and Hour Laws